JestAK/SelfAssessment/Skills/JavaScript.md

   - this: 🖐️ used
   - arrow function: 🖐️ used
   - async function: 👂 heard
-  - call
+  - call: 🎓 known
-  - bind
+  - bind: 🎓 known
-  - apply
+  - apply: 🎓 known
-  - instanceof
+  - instanceof: 🎓 known
   - ...spread: 🖐️ used
   - ...rest: 🖐️ used
   - typeof: 🖐️ used